faizann24/XssPy/README.md

-# XssPy - Web Application XSS Scanner
+# XssPy - A Web Tool XSS Scanner
 A tool by Fsecurify

 Author: Faizan Ahmad